 The nominees for the 2020 Small Business Person of the Year are:

 - Tony Bishop, Hot Yoga Bowling Green

 - Susan Hoechner, Barbara Stewart Interiors

-"Our selection committee is faced with an incredibly tough decision each year when choosing from such strong nominees," said Chamber President and CEO Ron Bunch.
-"The highest quality of businessmen and women represent our small business community, and we are honored to recognize those leaders through this award.
+"Our selection committee is faced with an extremely tough decision each year when choosing from such strong nominees," said Chamber President and CEO Ron Bunch.
+"The highest quality of businessmen and women represent our small business community, and we are honored to recognize their leadership through this award.
 Small businesses make up 90 percent of the Chamber's partnership, and we couldn't accomplish what we do without their support."